 I know what you’re thinking…What do you think I’m using it for?

-Yes, the purpose of your handmade business’ social media pages are to promote your business but you probably need to tone down the “promote” aspect a tad.
+Yes, the purpose of your handmade business’s social media pages are to promote your business but you probably need to tone down the “promote” aspect a tad.

-I see a lot of businesses filling their feeds with: here’s my new product type of posts, which are basically asking followers to spend their money.
+I see a lot of businesses filling their feeds with links to product listings, which are basically asking followers to spend their money.

-Think about your ideal customer as you assess your feed.
+Think about your target market as you assess your feed.